Great Britain women's national baseball team

-Wartime decline

-As war took hold on life in the United Kingdom there were opportunities for the baseball playing ladies to use their experience against the military.
-Hull Nomads competed against a men's team for the second time, in an exhibition game versus Hull Air Cadets.
-The exploits of North American service personnel playing baseball in wartime United Kingdom have been documented, but few are aware that the people of Birmingham were lucky enough to witness the women of "Six Triple Eight" playing baseball in their city.
-In 1945 the Birmingham Mail described how locals would often enjoy watching the ladies from the all black 6888th Central Postal Directory Battalion enjoying playing baseball, during their down time.
-In the Aldershot area, Canadian women serving in the United Kingdom established the Canadian Women's Baseball League.

-At the conclusion of hostilities there was an effort to revive women's baseball in the United Kingdom, especially in the former hotbed of Hull.
-In 1948 preparations got underway to revive the league, but this never came to fruition.
-In 1949 it was announced that some women were already in training and that a women's section of the Hull Baseball League was to be formed, but again it proved futile.
-Whilst men's domestic baseball shrunk after the war, women's all but vanished.

 National team formation and controversy

 Baseball in the United Kingdom has a long history, and a well established men's senior representative side, but it was not until 2020 that a women's side was established by the British Baseball Federation.
 Amanda ‘Doris’ Hocking, who had spearheaded the formation of Women's Baseball UK, the body that created the first women's domestic league in the United Kingdom for 80 years, was appointed as the first General Manager.

 However, in April 2021 Hocking resigned in protest over a tweet made by the British Baseball Federation's Twitter account, which was widely perceived to have sexualised women in baseball.
 Amongst those who supported Hocking for her stance was men's senior team Manager, Drew Spencer.
 The President of the British Baseball Federation, Gerry Perez, was forced to resign, after a week of defending the tweet and refusing to remove it.